 Winter is here!
-While penguins obviously exist not only in winter, they are often a theme used in the winter months (I think it’s all that snow!) in many classrooms.
-These penguin books for kids are must haves for your collection.
+While penguins exist in all seasons of the year, they are often a theme used in the winter months (I think it’s all that snow!) in many classrooms.
+These penguin books for kids are must-haves for your collection.
 I usually pull them out, along with my favorite snowman books, to get ready for January!

 Penguin Books for Kids

 I love having engaging, non-fiction books with real photos in my classroom!
 While this isn’t a book I would sit and read aloud in one sitting with my students, we would go through the various “chapters,” discuss the pictures, learn text features, and so much more!
 I love the National Geographic Readers series.
 They are appropriate for young students due to the quality of their engaging images and length.

 This book gives great facts about penguins!
 All facts are framed around the idea of what life would be like if you were a penguin!
 Its short phrases and fun illustrations make this a perfect read aloud in the classroom.
 You can also extend it by having your kids draw a picture and write a sentence about “If they were a penguin.”
 You can have them be factual, or let them be silly!